fringefilmsoz/SIP/tasks/ssh_access.md

     <pre>hostname -I</pre>

     Make a note of the IP address that is shown as the first part of the response \(up to the first space\).
-It will be needed for accessing SIP's user interface.
+It can be used for accessing SIP's user interface.

 **Related information**
 [Installing Raspberry Pi OS for SIP](pi_os_for_sip)